Havana Brown: Length, Weight, Lifespan, Care Special Info

 1959 In the breed name was changed

-In 1959, the breed name was changed.
-No one is certain whether the Havana brown cat is named after the Havana cigar or the Havana rabbit; Both cigars and rabbits share the rich color of the Havana Brown cat.
-In 1964, the Cat Fanciers Association (CFA) recognized the Havana Brown and gave it breed championship status.
+In 1959, the breed underwent a name change, and whether the Havana Brown cat drew its name from the Havana cigar or the Havana rabbit remains uncertain.
+Both cigars and rabbits share the same rich color as the Havana Brown cat.
+The Cat Fanciers Association (CFA) granted the breed championship status in 1964.

-The Havana Brown cat gene pool was closed to outcrossing in 1974, and by the early 1990s, the breed was more difficult to find and breeders were forced to cross closely related cats.
+By 1974, the gene pool of the Havana Brown cat was closed to outcrossing.
+However, in the early 1990s, the breed became rarer, prompting breeders to resort to mating closely related cats.

-The Wynne Feline Foundation and Doctor Leslie Lyons, Ph.D.
-At the Veterinary Genetics Laboratory at the University of California, Davis stepped in, helping Havana Brown breeders develop a successful outcross program.
-In 1998, the CFA decided to allow outcrossing Seal Point and Chocolate Point Siamese cats, select Oriental Shorthair cats, and Solid Blue and Solid Black Domestic Shorthair cats.
+The Wynne Feline Foundation and Dr. Leslie Lyons, Ph.D, from the Veterinary Genetics Laboratory at the University of California, Davis, intervened to assist Havana Brown breeders in establishing a successful outcross program.
+In 1998, the CFA decided to permit outcrossing with Seal Point and Chocolate Point Siamese cats, select Oriental Shorthair cats, as well as Solid Blue and Solid Black Domestic Shorthair cats.

 Registries

-All major cat registries recognize the Havanna cat.
-The International Cat Association (TICA) recognizes the “lilac” (thin) color and calls the breed “Havana”.
-Other registries, including the American Cat Fanciers Association (ACFA) and the Cat Fanciers Association (CFA), call the breed “Havana Brown”.
+The Havana cat is acknowledged by all major cat registries.
+The International Cat Association (TICA) acknowledges the “lilac” (thin) color and designates the breed as “Havana.”
+Meanwhile, other registries, including the American Cat Fanciers Association (ACFA) and the Cat Fanciers Association (CFA), refer to the breed as “Havana Brown.”

 Appearance